 A Note Of Thanks

-Last but not least, I would also like to register a big thank you to our Board of Directors for their wise counsel and invaluable contributions, which they have given generously from their years of experience.
+I would also like to thank our Board of Directors for their invaluable counsel and helpful contributions, which they have given generously from their long years of experience.
 All of you have dedicated your time, efforts and investments to make OKP what it is today Ė and I truly appreciate all this valuable assistance.

 Or Kim Peow